Kutsal Damacana 2: İtmen

 Kutsal Damacana 2: İtmen is a 2010 Turkish comedy film, directed by Korhan Bozkurt, starring Şafak Sezer as a sailor who returns to Istanbul, following misadventures with Somali pirates and a sojourn in a Buddhist monastery, to do battle with a werewolf.
 The film, which went on nationwide general release across Turkey on January 22, 2010, was one of the highest grossing Turkish films of 2010.
 It is a sequel to Kutsal Damacana (2007) and was followed by Kutsal Damacana: Dracoola (2011).

 Production

 The film was shot on location in Istanbul, Turkey.

 Plot

 Fikret tried several ways to get rid of the genie inside of a girl with Asım a few years ago.
 Fikret and Asım's paths are separated after the girl gets rid of the spell of the priest.
 Later, Fikret meets his friend Serkan in a Buddhist temple.
 When Fikret makes a wrong move here, he is thrown out of the temple with Serkan and returns to Istanbul.
-Here they meet with Müjdat and they yearn.
+Here they meet with Müjdat, and they yearn.

-One morning, Fikret and Müjdat goes to a tender to buy some items.
+One morning, Fikret and Müjdat go to a tender to buy some items.
 They get a painting from here.
 But this painting is cursed, and the werewolf in the painting passes to Müjdat.
 Then Müjdat gradually turns into a werewolf and starts to hurt everyone.
-Preist master takes action and manages to remove the werewolf in Mujdat, but Müjdat dies.
+Priest Master takes action and manages to remove the werewolf from Mujdat, but Müjdat dies.